1Shmid/TikTakToeFX/README.md

 ## About the Project

-TikTakToeFX 2.01 is a refined version of the classic Tic-Tac-Toe gameRecorder developed using JavaFX platform.
-This version introduces a more modular and organized code structure by separating the gameRecorder logic into multiple classes.
+TikTakToeFX 2.01 is a refined version of the classic Tic-Tac-Toe game developed using JavaFX platform.
+This version introduces a more modular and organized code structure by separating the game logic into multiple classes.

 ## Evolution of the Project